 In my opinion, this is one of the best films about geniuses in cinema history.
 John Nash receives the Nobel Prize in Economics and the Abel Prize (the highest honor in mathematics).
 Nash is the only person in history to win both of these awards.
 And also, he had schizophrenia.

-When John was about thirty, the first symptoms appeared, and after three years of hallucinations, delusions, and paranoia, he received a divorce request from his wife, Alicia.
+The first symptoms appeared when John was about thirty.
+And after three years of hallucinations, delusions, and paranoia, he received a divorce request from his wife, Alicia.
 But Nash was able to cope with his “demons” by willpower.

 Based on a true story.